duffey/spicetify-playlist-labels/README.md

 # Spicetify Playlist Labels

 Adds playlist labels to your tracklist indicating the playlists in which a track is included.
+Clicking a label jumps to the playlist.

 ![Screenshot](screenshot.png)